cisco-open/terraform-provider-meraki/docs/data-sources/organizations_action_batches.md

 Read-Only:

+- `body` (String) Data provided in the body of the Action.
+Contents depend on the Action type
 - `operation` (String) The operation to be used by this action
 - `resource` (String) Unique identifier for the resource to be acted on

+<a id="nestedatt--item--callback"></a>
+### Nested Schema for `item.callback`

+Read-Only:

+- `id` (String) The ID of the callback.
+To check the status of the callback, use this ID in a request to /webhooks/callbacks/statuses/{id}
+- `status` (String) The status of the callback
+- `url` (String) The callback URL for the webhook target.
+This was either provided in the original request or comes from a configured webhook receiver

 <a id="nestedatt--item--status"></a>